mart-codes-good/mart-codes-good/README.md

 Most of my work sits somewhere between **AI systems, backend development, and low-level graphics programming**.
 I enjoy taking ideas from "this is cool" to a working prototype, whether that's an AI tool, a simulation engine, or some random side project.

-Currently learning a lot about **AI pipelines, system architecture, and real-time graphics** while working on AI-based systems.
+Currently working on AI-based systems while continuing to learn more about AI pipelines and backend architecture.
+I’ve also explored graphics programming and simulation projects.

 Feel free to reach me at **tejada.mrt@gmail.com**